 The results revealed that specific ratios of kitchen waste and cow dung significantly influenced earthworm survival, reproduction and vermicompost quality.
-In our experiment also the similar trend of fecundity and population increase was observed.
-Singh & Chauhan (2015) utilized “E. fetida in the management of different organic wastes (Rb=rice bran, Ws=wheat straw, Bb=barley bran, Gb=gram bran, Bp=banana peel in combination with buffalo dung -BD) and for production of organic fertilizer.
-The significant high number of cocoon production and hatchlings were observed in combination of BD+Ws+Rb (26.00±1.71 cocoon/worm) and showed maximum growth rate (7.29±0.03 mg /worm/day) of E. fetida.”
-Our study also showed similar results, which Singh & Chauhan (2015) were observed in their various combinations.
+In our experiment also a similar trend of fecundity and population increase was observed.
+Singh & Chauhan (2015) utilised “E. fetida in the management of different organic wastes (Rb=rice bran, Ws=wheat straw, Bb=barley bran, Gb=gram bran, Bp=banana peel in combination with buffalo dung -BD) and for the production of organic fertiliser.
+The significantly high number of cocoon production and hatchlings were observed in combination of BD+Ws+Rb (26.00±1.71 cocoon/worm) and showed maximum growth rate (7.29±0.03 mg /worm/day) of E. fetida.”
+Our study also showed similar results, which Singh & Chauhan (2015) observed in their various combinations.

 Conclusions

-In the present study is important to the scientific community because it addresses a sustainable alternative for managing rice straw, an agricultural vegetation with a significant environmental impact when burned.
-It provides evidence that the controlled addition of rice straw to cattle manure improved the fecundity of Eisenia fetida and enriched the nutritional profile of vermicompost, reinforcing its potential as a bio-fertilizer.
+The present study is important to the scientific community because it addresses a sustainable alternative for managing rice straw, an agricultural vegetation with a significant environmental impact when burned.
+It provides evidence that the controlled addition of rice straw to cattle manure improved the fecundity of Eisenia fetida and enriched the nutritional profile of vermicompost, reinforcing its potential as a bio-fertiliser.
 These results are positive for advancing knowledge in vermicomposting and the use of agricultural residues, offering practical solutions to reduce pollution caused by straw burning.
-Furthermore, the research has direct implications for sustainable agriculture, by proposing management strategies that can be applied on a large scale in rice-producing countries.
+Furthermore, the research has direct implications for sustainable agriculture by proposing management strategies that can be applied on a large scale in rice-producing countries.

 Disclaimer (Artificial intelligence)

-We, authors hereby declared that NO generative AI technologies such as Large Language Models (ChatGPT, COPILOT, etc.) and text-to-image generators have been used during the writing or editing of this manuscript.
+We, authors, hereby declare that NO generative AI technologies such as Large Language Models (ChatGPT, COPILOT, etc.) and text-to-image generators have been used during the writing or editing of this manuscript.

 References